fluidity-money/passport.superposition.so/README.md

 using the methods attached to the storage type is needed to convert the `CreateBalance` in the applicative form conversion to `StateBalance`.

+## Why?

+A few reasons, namely:

+1. Immediate offramping using only signatures to any chain
+2. Easy explicit parallelism
+3. Easy privacy later using the same approach with inclusion proofs
+4. Super affordable compression that can be scaled to include a optimistic approach
+5. Simple once you understand

 ## Diagram

 The actual behaviour of the state transition looks like this: